-5.94 Research (See also Chapter 3 Codes of Conduct Policies) [Amendments restructuring and revising Policy 5.94 in its entirety, as recommended by University Research Council on 01.28.11 and by Administrative Council on 03.09.11, were approved by Board of Regents on 03.14.11]

-A. Research Philosophy: Research is an important component of every academic activity, and is, therefore, the source of content for quality instructional programs.
+- 5.94 Research (See also Chapter 3 Conflicts of Interest; Chapter 3 of the ARP) [Amendments restructuring and revising Policy 5.94 in its entirety, as recommended by the University Research Council on 01.28.11 and by the Administrative Council on 03.09.11, were approved by the Board of Regents on 03.14.11] - A. Research Philosophy: Research is an important component of every academic activity, and is, therefore, the source of content for quality instructional programs.
 New Mexico State University recognizes research as essential to the vitality of the university and undertakes the support of research as part of its institutional responsibility.
 The mission statement expresses the importance of research as one of the university's core functions: New Mexico State University is the state's land-grant university, serving the educational needs of New Mexico's diverse population through comprehensive programs of education, research, extension education, and public service.